Defense industry of Ukraine: Drones

+Since 2024, Ukraine's Security and Defense Forces have used hardware and software developed by the Ukrainian-Estonian company Farsight Vision for drones.
+Its FSV Platform transforms drone footage into 3D terrain models—including media captured in electronic warfare environments—for use in battlefield intelligence and situational awareness platforms.

+Ammunition

+125mm tank shells, as well as 122mm, 152mm, and 155mm artillery shells are in mass production Small-arms bullet cartridges re-entered production in 2024, with 5.45×39 and 5.56×45mm ammunition being produced for the first time since 2014, due to the Russian seizure of the Luhansk Ammunition Plant crippling Ukraine's ability to manufacture bullets.

 Structure

-Defense industry of Ukraine is the most advanced branch of the state-controlled sector of Ukraine's economy.
-Ukraine's defense industry employs more than one million people and produces advanced hardware and continues to design and build new military systems.

-Ukraine's defense industry is organized around Ukroboronprom, a state owned conglomerate of over 130 companies.
+Ukraine's defense industry is organized around Ukroboronprom, a state-owned conglomerate of over 130 companies.
 These companies include Soviet era giants such as Ivchenko-Progress aircraft design bureau that was opened in 1945, to newer companies such as RPC Fort which came into existence in the 1990s.

-In August 2018 the Groysman government simplified the procedure for granting economic entities the right to export and import military goods and goods that contain data that constitute a state secret.
+In August 2018, the Groysman government simplified the procedure for granting economic entities the right to export and import military goods and goods that contain data that constitute a state secret.
 This opened the market for private defense companies, which previously could only work with foreign clients through a state-owned company.

 In October 2018, speaking at the Atlantic Council in Washington, US Special Representative for Ukraine Kurt Volker said that the United States had lifted the arms embargo on Ukraine.
-This gave big boost to the international cooperation and development of private companies.
+This gave a boost to the international cooperation and development of private companies.

-On 22 July 2020 the new government ministry Ministry of Strategic Industries of Ukraine was established to aid and develop Ukraine's defence industry.
+On 22 July 2020, the new government ministry Ministry of Strategic Industries of Ukraine was established to aid and develop Ukraine's defence industry.